grame-cncm/faustwebsite/_posts/2017-09-15-backend-benchmarks.markdown

 ![](/images/Browsers.png){: .center-image }

-The fasted one (Chrome for now) can be compared with C++, LLVM IR, WAVM native engines:
+The fasted one (Chrome for now) can be compared with C++, LLVM IR, WAVM native engines, all compiled with float denormal protection on (-ftz 2):

 ![](/images/Backends_Chrome.png){: .center-image }